PSSK-S/CNN/README.md

 This project follows the classic *Deep Learning A–Z* structure, modernized for **Colab (GPU runtime)** and **TensorFlow 2.17 / Keras 3** compatibility.

 ## 🚀 Overview
-The model automatically learns image features through convolution and pooling layers to distinguish between two classes — *cats* and *dogs*.
-It includes preprocessing, model building, training, and prediction stages.
+The model automatically learns image features through convolution and pooling layers to distinguish between two classes It includes preprocessing, model building, training, and prediction stages.

 ## 🧠 Features